Survivors of child sexual abuse seek justice under New York’s new statute of limitations

 WELLSVILLE, N.Y.
-(WIVB)— Joanne Schoonmaker said a janitor began raping her when she was just 11 at her public middle school in upstate New York.
+(CBS) — Joanne Schoonmaker said a janitor began raping her when she was just 11 at her public middle school in Wellsville, Allegany County.
 She said eventually, she told the school principal.

 “He said to just stay away from him,” Schoonmaker said.
 “I never heard from any law enforcement or anyone.
 No one was there to protect me.”